 Your walls can hold more than you think they can.
 (Think: pots, pans, and even canisters that can hold utensils.)
 Instead of hanging a couple of more limiting shelves, try a pegboard, which adds very flexible storage space that can be adjusted over time as your needs change.

 The tops of your cabinets offer prime real estate for storage.
 Way up there, you can stash special-occasion serving platters and even extra pantry supplies that you don’t need just yet.
 If you’re worried about how it will all look, consider using some pretty baskets (like Ina!) to hide your stash.

 Don’t think you have room for a table?
 Think again!
 A fold-down table (on a wall, in front of a window, or hanging off a bookshelf) almost always works.
 This way, you can use it when you need and get it up and out of the way when you don’t.

 8. Get cute folding chairs and hang them up.

 Whether you end up going with that fold-down table or not, you can free up some floor space by hanging your dining chairs when you’re not using them.
 (In case you haven’t noticed yet, we’re huge fans of hanging as many things as possible!).

 9. Turn your backsplash into storage.

 Your backsplash can be more than just a pretty focal point!
-Hang up a pot rail or, if you’re worried about drilling holes, add a few Command hooks for your favorite kitchen utensils.
+Hang up a pot rail (like this $9 one from IKEA) or, if you’re worried about drilling holes, add a few Command hooks for your favorite kitchen utensils.

 Related: How To Install an IKEA GRUNDTAL Rail on a Tile Backsplash